CraightonH/school-blog/homeassistant.md

 ifttt:
     key: [YOUR_KEY]
 ```

-5. Click the floppy disk icon
+Click the floppy disk icon to save the file.

 #### Add Automation
 1. Click on Configuration > Automations